Asbestosis

 How long does it take to get asbestosis?

 Asbestosis has a long latency period (span of time before symptoms develop), as asbestos fibers gradually irritate healthy lung tissue.
-The first symptoms of asbestosis appear typically 10 to 50 years after exposure.

-Can you recover from asbestosis?
+Can your lungs recover from asbestos?

 Asbestosis is incurable, but there are ways to reduce your symptoms, such as getting oxygen therapy, not smoking, and attending a pulmonary rehabilitation program.